The Truth About How Long an Interview Should Last

 Remember: the purpose of an interview is to find the best person for the position you are recruiting for.
 How you find that person is entirely in your control.
 Start there.
 Come up with plan.
 Time how long it takes to execute your plan, then add a buffer.

-For more on the process, read the ideal Management Consultant job interview process.
+For more on the process, read the ideal Management Consultant job interview process and take a look at our blog on Management Consultancy Interview Questions.

 Approach interviews with the end goal in mind and it will be much easier to find the right candidates to invite to interview.
 If you would like some help with your recruitment (or need some advice) then contact us and one of our team will be happy to help.